-Continuation of MUS 111 and four part harmonic dictation.
+Continuation of MUS III and four part harmonic dictation.
 Introduction to chromatic dictation.
 Required for students with a major in music.

-MUS 216 Music Skills IV
+MUS 216 Music Skills IV (1)

-Prerequisite: A minimum grade of 'C' in MUS 215 Note: May be taken 3 times; maximum of 4 completions in any combination of MUS
+I hour lecture - 3 hours laboratory Prerequisite: A minimum grade of 'C' in MUS 215